Leaflet:information for the user

 The maximum dose is 2.5 - 5 mg of morphine sulfate, corresponding to 1.25 - 2.5 ml of oral solution, administered every 4 hours.

-It should be administered with caution in patients over 65 years old, as they are especially sensitive to central (confusion) or gastrointestinal side effects and their renal function is reduced physiologically, so an initial dose reduction is required.
+It should be administered with caution in patients over 65 years of age, as they are especially sensitive to central (confusion) or gastrointestinal adverse effects, and their renal function is physiologically reduced, so an initial dose reduction is required.

-It is recommended to reduce the dose in debilitated patients.
+A dose reduction is recommended in debilitated patients.

 The duration of treatment required by each patient is variable depending on the persistence of pain.
 Your doctor will indicate the duration of your treatment with this medication.
 Do not stop treatment before.